-We believe that through taking a more engaging and more honest look at the past, we can help equip students with the analytical tools to make sense of — and improve — the world today.
-For a more complete description, read A People’s History, A People’s Pedagogy.
+The empowering potential of studying history is often lost in a textbook-driven trivial pursuit of names and dates.
+We believe that through taking a more engaging and more honest look at the past, we can help equip students — and all of us — with the analytical tools to make sense of and improve the world today.
+For a more complete description of our approach, read why teach people’s history.

 In late 2007, former Boston University journalism student William Holtzman watched You Can’t Be Neutral on a Moving Train, the film about the life of historian, professor, and activist Howard Zinn.
 It brought back memories of attending Professor Zinn’s remarkable lectures at Boston University in the 1970s.
 He always marveled at how Zinn’s “people’s history” was so much more alive and accurate than the traditional history he received in high school.

 After a successful career in technology, Holtzman wanted to bring Zinn’s work to a new generation of students.
 So he called Howard Zinn.
-“I contacted Howard and said I that I wanted to honor him and extend the reach of his work,” said Holtzman.
+“I contacted Howard and said that I wanted to honor him and extend the reach of his work,” said Holtzman.
 “Howard didn’t care about the former, but was very open to the latter.”

-With the support of Holtzman and others, Rethinking Schools and Teaching for Change partnered to launch the Zinn Education Project.
+Zinn introduced him to two non-profit organizations, Rethinking Schools and Teaching for Change.
+With the support of Holtzman and others, Rethinking Schools and Teaching for Change partnered to launch the Zinn Education Project in 2008.

 Some 30 years after his exposure to Howard Zinn’s “people’s history,” the former Boston University student who initiated this project demonstrates that classroom experience can have a lifelong impact.